This Man Is Mine (song)

 "This Man Is Mine" is a song recorded by the rock band Heart.
 It was released in 1982 as the first single from the band's sixth studio album Private Audition.

 Background

 The song is in homage to The Supremes, which can also be inferred from the video of this song.

 Reception

 Cash Box said it has "a smokey groove that will be a pleasant revelation to many."
 Billboard said that "Paced by snapping fingers and lush choral harmonies, it's a midtempo showcase for Ann Wilson's sultry vocal."

+Personnel

+Credits adapted from the liner notes of Private Audition.